 This allows students to collaborate closely with each other and their professors.
 Students have the resources of a large university, but the comfort of a smaller academic unit within that university.

 WVU has more than 400 student organizations and club sports.
 These experiences and connections are invaluable.
-The College of Media has clubs and organizations specifically related to journalism and strategic communications.
+The College of Media has clubs and organizations specifically related to journalism advertising and public relations.

 If you are still in high school, you can get a head start on your College of Media experience.
 Enroll in classes at WVU through ACCES, our early college program that offers a variety of courses to high school students at a steeply reduced price.
 Or, participate in the College of Media’s Summer Media Camp for high school students.
 You don’t have to wait until you’re in college – start now!

 We want to help you achieve your goals.
 We are committed to your success.
 We offer a number of in-house resources to help you transition to college and prepare you for the future.

 College should be the best years of your life, not the most expensive.
 We have the perks and programs of a major research university at a price below the national average.

-The WVU Reed College of Media requires its entering freshmen and transfer students (journalism or strategic communications majors) to have their own laptops and smartphones for use in journalism and strategic communications classes and on projects.
+The WVU Reed College of Media requires its entering freshmen and transfer students (journalism or advertising and public relations majors) to have their own laptops and smartphones for use in journalism, advertising and public relations classes and on projects.

 The College is a Mac-based environment, but students may also use PC (Windows) laptops, as long as they have meet minimum specifications.